taytestokes/the-joker/README.md

 # The Joker CLI Application

-The Joker is a CLI Application to send a random joke through email. 🃏
+🃏 The Joker is a CLI Application to send a random joke using your Yahoo email. 🃏

+**Note:** To use your own Yahoo email account, you will need to allow third-party applications to access your account in the settings menu of your Yahoo email account.

 ## Installation